 Hours of operations vary from center to center.
 To find a Career Center near you, go to www.mass.gov/careercenters.

-Failure to attend the Re-Employment Services Seminar will cause a delay in payment or loss of your weekly Unemployment Insurance benefits.
+Failure to comply with the RESEA program requirements will result in a delay or loss of your unemployment benefits.

 You can attend the Career Center Seminar at any of the One-Stop Career Centers across the state.
 Job seekers do not have to be unemployed to use Career Center services.